+A wedding is not a photoshoot and so I don't treat it as such.
+I am a documentary photographer and fifteen years of experience shooting weddings has taught me how to capture the real moments instead of faking them.
 My aim as a wedding photographer is to get timeless images that are beautiful and meaningful and that will remain so for generations to come.

 The first wedding I photographed in Mexico was in San Miguel de Allende.
 The ceremony was held in the distinctive pink parish church (known as La Parroquia) and the reception was down the hill in the exquisite Casa Hyder.
 Central San Miguel is made up of steep cobbled streets lined with old wooden doors that open to beautifully restored houses with courtyards, gardens, shady pools and terraces.
 Its churches, plazas, gardens and colonial houses are a delight to photograph in and its celebratory atmosphere is unique.
 I don't think I will ever tire of working in San Miguel.
-Click below to see some weddings photography work from San Miguel de Allende and its surroundings...

 I have been lucky enough to shoot weddings in stunning haciendas throughout Mexico, but Merida and Campeche are home to some of my favorites.
 The intoxicating heat of the Yucatan, the lush smells and hum of insects emanating from the foliage, all add to the enchanting effect the decadent setting of a hacienda has on one.
 Hacienda Uayamon (in Campeche) is perhaps my favourite of all; its roofless chapel, vast central tree and the faded facades of its outbuildings with encroaching nature just beyond, make a wedding there a truly enchanting experience.
 I have attended several weddings there and photographed a couple and am dying to shoot another there soon!
-Click below to see wedding photographs from Merida, Campeche and Yucatan...

 Weddings in Tulum and the Riviera Maya

 Tulum lies at the southern end of the Riviera Maya, Mexico’s own stretch of Caribbean coastline.
 The coast's many hotels vary hugely, from the upscale elegance of the Rosewood Mayakobá through the refined tranquility of Be Tulum to the low key charm of a simple cabaña amongst the palms.
 Before moving to Mexico it had not crossed my mind that my job as a wedding photographer could involve working on the beach - I am delighted that it now does.
 The sand between everyone's toes and a salty breeze blowing through the bride's hair makes for a gorgeously tranquil environment for a wedding.
-Click below to see some of my wedding photography work from in and around Tulum...